 “Bias is woven through culture like a silver cord woven through cloth.
 In some lights, it’s brightly visible.
 In others, it’s hard to distinguish.
 And your position relative to that glinting thread determines whether you see it at all.” – Evelyn Carter, a social psychologist at the University of California, Los Angeles

-These are just 2 examples out of millions where our subconscious comes to play.
+These are just 2 examples out of millions where our subconscious comes into play.
 But how can we fix this, how can we train our brain to disassociate appearance and perception?

-Self-awareness, before making judgments about someone, we have to recognize that we may be biased.
-Realization is key, and before we make a decision about someone, we should focus on the traits that matter, such as knowledge and personality, not physical traits.
+- Self-awareness, before making judgments about someone, we have to recognize that we may be biased.
+Realization is key, and before we decide on someone, we should focus on the traits that matter, such as knowledge and personality, not physical traits.

 - Engaging in discussions, particularly with individuals from diverse social backgrounds, can be immensely beneficial in addressing biases.
 Sharing our own biases can create a safe and supportive environment, encouraging others to explore and understand their own biases as well.

 - However, it’s crucial to hold these conversations in a safe space where people feel comfortable expressing themselves without fear of judgment.
 Being open to alternative perspectives and viewpoints is vital for fostering meaningful and transformative discussions about biases.

 At the end of the day, it’s easier to see when someone else is using subconscious bias, but it’s difficult to catch ourselves when we are doing it and recognize it is wrong. , Unconscious bias is a human trait, not necessarily a good, but a human trait, but the more of us who see it as a problem that can be solved and not something unfixable can overcome our unconscious biases, we can evolve into influential helpers of society, empowered to foster positive change and promote inclusivity.